Privacy By Design as a System Design Strategy: Part 1

 In addition to that, you need to design some audit tools within the system itself to identify privacy violations and correct them.
 For example, after the removal of customer data based on his request, the system should be capable of conducting audit trails and generating the necessary reports.

 In this article, we discussed opportunities and challenges that are common for any enterprise that deals with the privacy concerns of individuals.
-Instead of considering support for each privacy regulation as an orthogonal effort which greatly effects cost and time, it is possible to view these concerns in a holistic manner by applying PbD principles, optimizing time and costs whilst supporting each and every privacy regulation.
+Instead of considering support for each privacy regulation as an orthogonal effort that greatly affects cost and time, it is possible to view these concerns in a holistic manner by applying PbD principles, optimizing time and costs whilst supporting each and every privacy regulation.
 The second part of this article series will explore the following points which are also significant in software designs.
 These include on-demand PII data sharing, transparency, consent management, enabling customer rights, and strong authentication.